Or, How to Love God and How not to Love God

 Her discomfort was so palpable that I can still feel it to this day.
 I felt for that woman in that instance.
 I personally felt overpowered, and further discussion of the Trinity was over.
 When I talked about the Trinity after that, I used the same wording my teacher did in her recantation.

-In my Catholic school, tenets of Catholic doctrine were regularly taught similarly, emphasizing exact wording with rote memorization and reiteration until it became second nature to recall them.
+In my Catholic school, the tenets of Catholic doctrine were regularly taught in a similar way, emphasizing exact wording through rote memorization and reiteration until they became second nature to recall.
 The danger of speaking heresy was regularly reinforced.
 Of course, behind that discussion was the danger of eternal hellfire.

-Not long after that class, the Monsignor came to the class to test us about our knowledge of the catechism.
-Now, there were kind priests and nuns that many of us looked forward to seeing, but the Monsignor wasn’t one of them as far as I remember.
+Not long after that class, the Monsignor came to the class to test us on our knowledge of the catechism.
+Now, there were kind priests and nuns that many of us looked forward to seeing, but the Monsignor wasn’t one of them, as far as I remember.
 Others later told me he did have a nicer side, but my experiences with him were mainly unpleasant.
-He was stern, and “in charge”.
-On that day he started questioning us with catechism questions.
+He was stern and “in charge”.
+On that day, he started questioning us with catechism questions.
 He pressed for correct answers.
 We timid souls in the seats squeaked out our responses as best we could, but he became angry.
 Scanning the class with his eyes, he announced we were not allowed to receive the sacraments until we could do better than that and stormed out of the room.

-Now, each class in our school goes to mass and has Communion one day a week.
+Now, each class at our school goes to Mass and receives Communion one day a week.
 Some of us were concerned because the Monsignor had not returned to release us from his ban against the sacraments.
 The teacher said not to worry about it, and we took Holy Communion.
 Later, the scuttlebutt was that the Monsignor was old, sometimes drank too much, and was close to retirement.
 People said not to worry about it, but some of us were bothered by it.

 One thing that was reinforced in Catholic school was that the wording of the doctrines of the faith was critically important, and you better get it right.
 And it wasn’t what was in Scripture; it was what was in the catechism.
 It was explained to me that it wasn’t that scripture was wrong, but while it may look different, Catholic doctrine was developed so that it superseded scripture.
 That training to think that way started on day one of Catholic education, and for me, that was at five years old.